MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-vmware-to-azure.md

 ### Step 2: Create an AVS private cloud

-With their network and IP address planning completed, Contoso will next focus on provisioning the AVS service in the West US Azure region.
-AVS gives Contoso the ability to deploy a vSphere cluster in Azure.
+With their network and IP address planning completed, Contoso will next focus on setting up the AVS service in the West US Azure region.
+With AVS, Contoso can deploy a vSphere cluster in Azure.

 An AVS private cloud is an isolated, VMware software-defined datacenter that supports ESXi hosts, vCenter, vSAN, and NSX.
 The stack runs on dedicated and isolated bare-metal hardware nodes in an Azure region.
 The minimum initial deployment for an AVS private cloud is three hosts.
 Additional hosts can be added one at a time, up to a maximum of 16 hosts per cluster.

->[!NOTE]
-> Learn more about AVS [private cloud concepts](https://docs.microsoft.com/azure/azure-vmware/concepts-private-clouds-clusters).
+For more information, see [AVS preview private cloud and cluster concepts](https://docs.microsoft.com/azure/azure-vmware/concepts-private-clouds-clusters).

 AVS private clouds are managed through the AVS portal.
 They have their own vCenter server in its own management domain.

->[!NOTE]
-> Learn to create AVS private clouds using a [tutorial](https://docs.microsoft.com/azure/azure-vmware/tutorial-create-private-cloud).
+To learn how to create AVS private clouds, see [Deploy an AVS private cloud in Azure](https://docs.microsoft.com/azure/azure-vmware/tutorial-create-private-cloud).

 1. The Contoso team first registers the AVS provider with Azure by running the following command: